fatihyldrim/secure-connection-string/README.md

 # SecureConnectionString

-*This is a nuget package for secure your connection strings in .Net Core project.*
+*This is a nuget package for secure your connection strings for .Net Core project.*

 https://www.nuget.org/packages/SecureConnectionString/1.1.0